EchoThread Comment Widget Documentation

 Platform guides

 EchoThread works on any website that supports custom HTML — from static site generators to hosted no-code builders like Shopify, Wix, Framer, and Squarespace.
 Static site generators are especially popular with EchoThread since they have no built-in backend for comments, and no-code builders pair well with it because their native comment tools are limited.
+For a deeper comparison, see our guide to the best commenting system for static sites.
 Below are detailed setup guides for the most popular platforms.

 Static HTML